 Joseph was sold by his brothers and taken to Egypt where he was sold as a slave to an Egyptian called Potiphar.
 After some time, Joseph was falsely accused of attempting to rape his master’s wife and thrown into prison.

-It may not seem a very interesting question to you, but: Where was the prison?
+It may not seem a very interesting question to you, but: Where was Joseph’s prison?

 Well, let me at least tell you why I find it fascinating.